You’ve been putting off your “start working out” plant for a LONG time. You keep saying to yourself:

 “I just can’t seem to find the time.”

-NEWS FLASH: You’re conditioning yourself to say it’s just not important.
+NEWS FLASH: You’re conditioning yourself to say that your goal to start working our is not important.

 The truth is if you don’t have good health, any of the money you make, or time you spend doing it won’t matter because your quality of life will suck.
 And putting it off until “tomorrow” is just programming you to push working out further down your priority list.